OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

 .. note::
-   If you need to move an entire directory, be sure to use the ``bzr mv`` command and NOT the UNIX command (which is similar) to ensure that all files in the directory get moved correctly.
+   If you need to move an entire directory, use the ``bzr mv`` command, NOT the UNIX command, to ensure that the directory and all its files get moved correctly.

 .. index:: diff command